Serge2702/dotfiles/README.md

 # dotfiles
-Just a storage for my dotfiles
+Just a storage for my dotfiles.

 Learning how to use git